Sand Mandala: A Exquisite Tibetan Buddhist Sand Art

 Deconstructing a sand mandala

 After completion of the sand mandala, it holds great significance.
-Therefore, it is deconstructed in a very orderly manner, too - from outside to the inside.
+Therefore, it is deconstructed in a very orderly manner, too - from the outside to the inside.
 There is a proper ritualistic method that is accompanied by several ceremonies and prayers.

 The colored sand that is removed signifies the impermanence of everything that exists on the earth.
 When the sand of different colors is mixed, it turns into grey-colored sand.
 This sand is collected in a pot that is wrapped in silk fabric.
 This sand is then poured into the water as a ceremonial act, and the whole world feels the energy of the sand mandala.